Grantees

 www.textilecentermn.org

 The Textile Center is a national center for fiber art that represents and supports fiber artists working in all forms of textile media.
 It aims to preserve traditional forms as well as encouraging experimentation and new fiber art forms.
-The Foundation supports the Youth Fiber Art Guild where children explore their creativity as they work together on fiber arts projects from diverse cultures.
+The Foundation supports the Youth Fiber Art Guild, a community based afterschool program where children explore their creativity as they work together on fiber arts projects from diverse cultures.

 TU Dance